 I decided I would post the video along with the original idea of what I wanted to say.
 It’s not an exact transcript but it’s pretty close.

-In general I’m not a chatty person.
+In general, I’m not a chatty person.
 But since I want to make videos, videos that people like, I think communication is quite important.
-After all, I can’t just open up mind and upload it as a digital construct.
+After all, I can’t just open up my mind and upload it as a digital construct.
 So here it is:

 Let’s get serious.
 When I was playing today I was thinking, “Playing a multiplayer game without my online friends from the Internet’s kinda sucks.”

 But on the other hand, I think it’s good to take a break and just do things on your own.
 Because when you’re playing with friends, usually you’re working together instead of everyone doing their own random thing.

 When you’re alone, you can screw around a little more or just focus on assignments, unlocks, or spend time trying to find glitches for shits and giggles and show everyone how tech savvy you are.